It’s almost coming to the end of another year, and that is a time for reflection on many things.

 - Parents want to have more control over their work schedule to be more hands-on at home and be more present in their kids’ activities.

-- More collaborative, open ways to lead a business, where bosses share knowledge with everyone, mental health and time away from the job are just as important as work time to ensure that we are taking care of the whole human being works for us.
+- Mental health and time away from the job are just as important as work time, to ensure that as bosses, we are taking care of the whole human being that works for us.

-- Instead, spending time with loved ones (family or not) instead of ‘having’ to spend time with someone because they are family.
+- Instead, spending time with loved ones (family or not), instead of ‘having’ to spend time with someone because they are family.

-- Encouraging kids to do what they want to do, not play the sport you played or join the club you did because you envisioned ‘going to footy’ together when they were little.
+- Encouraging kids to do what they want to do, not play the sport you played or join the club you did, because you envisioned ‘going to footy’ together when they were little.